Museum of Science Fiction: Establishment

-The museum is intended to encompass seven permanent galleries that celebrate and encourage the human tendency to always ask, "What if?"
-The permanent galleries include: The Creators; Other Worlds; Vehicles; Time Travels; Aliens, Creatures, and Altered Life; Computers and Robots; and Technology.
+The Museum intends to develop seven permanent galleries that celebrate and encourage the human tendency to always ask, "What if?"
+The permanent galleries include: The Creators; Other Worlds; Vehicles; Time Travel; Lifeforms; Computers and Robots; and Technology.
 Science fiction is to be presented as a form of rational speculation that has influenced and been influenced by scientific and technological progress for centuries.